Spousal SupportWe Are Here to Guide You Through Your Family Law Matter

 Requesting spousal support requires eligibility first and foremost in Texas – not just any divorced spouse can demand alimony.
 The spouse requesting alimony must first lack “sufficient property” upon the divorce’s finalization, which is to say that they must not have won the family home, business, or any other asset that should reasonably support them.

 If sufficient property was not won, at least one of the two following scenarios must have occurred to grant eligibility:

-If none of the aforementioned scenarios are not met, Texas state divorce courts will not permit spousal support, unless both spouses agree to a pre-made plan.
-If one of the scenarios is met, the next step is calculating how much spousal support should be granted.
+If none of the aforementioned scenarios are not met, Texas State divorce courts will not permit spousal support, unless both spouses agree to a premade plan.
+If one of the scenarios are met, the next step is calculating how much spousal support should be granted.

 If the court has determined there is a need for spousal maintenance payments to one party and that the other can indeed provide it without being financially crippled, they will have to calculate an exact amount.

 When determining the amount, the court will consider several factors, such as:

 - Ability to provide: The court will each spouse's financial resources to determine their ability to provide for the recipient's "minimum reasonable needs."